Chief Officers and Support Staff

 Chief Yancey began his fire service career in 1988 as a recruit firefighter in a volunteer department in downstate Illinois where he served for 14 years rising through the ranks of captain, deputy chief and becoming the department’s first full-time fire chief.
 Chief Yancey also served as the first full-time fire chief of a department in the suburbs of Louisville, Kentucky where he led the organization through change to improve the service to a growing community.
 Chief Yancey has served the people of Minooka as their fire chief since August 2003.

-Chief Yancey serves as the chairman of the Volunteer Combination Officer Committee of the Illinois Fire Chiefs Association, secretary of the Western Will County Communications Center (WESCOM) and Vice-President of the Des Plaines Valley Fire Chiefs Assoc. – MABAS Division 15.
-He is married with two children and they reside in the Village of Minooka.
+Chief Yancey serves as the Volunteer and Combination Officer Director for the Illinois Fire Chiefs Association, Director for the Volunteer and Combination Officer Section of the International Association of Fire Chiefs, Secretary for Western Will County Communications Center (WESCOM), and president of the Des Plaines Valley Fire Chiefs Association – MABAS 15, a cub scout den leader and assistant cub master.
+He is married with two children and they reside in Minooka.

 DEPUTY CHIEF BRAD SPRAGUE

-Brad Sprague began his fire service career with Minooka Fire Protection District in 1986 and currently holds the rank of Deputy Chief of Operations.
+Brad Sprague began his fire service career with Minooka Fire Protection District in 1986.
 He holds certifications as a Fire Officer II, Instructor III and Training Program Manager.
-As a lead-instructor at the Chief Shabbona Fire Academy he developed the curriculum for the Traffic Incident Management Program.
+As a lead-instructor at the Chief Shabbona Fire Academy, he developed the curriculum for the Traffic Incident Management Program.
 Brad Sprague brings a diverse experience as both a practitioner and Instructor within the application of Traffic Incident Management.
 He obtained a Bachelor’s Degree in Law Enforcement Administration from Western Illinois University and a Master’s Degree in Public Administration from Governor’s State University.

 DEPUTY CHIEF WILLIAM COLLINS